Overview

 Integration configuration

-- The actions, syncs, and webhooks involved in these integrations.
+• The actions, syncs, webhooks and event-based scripts involved in these integrations.

 Configuration details